jbdamask/wkid-smaaht/README.md

 ### 1. Slack app creation
 - Login to your Slack workspace
 - Follow Slack's [Basic app setup guide](https://api.slack.com/authentication/basics)
-    - Click the Create a new Slack app button on the page above
+    - Click the Create a new Slack app button on the page above.
+    - This will take you to the https://api.slack.com site for configuring your app
 - Specific configuration for this app:
     - App token:
         - Click, Generate Tokens and Scopes